profsmith89/ctps/_sources/chap08.md

 *   Discuss how 2-dimensional arrays are stored in a computer's memory [CS concepts].
 ```

-**Images as data about the world around us.** Instead of diving into a completely new context, we're going to continue with digital images and consider them a source of data about the world around us.
+## Images as data about the world

+Instead of diving into a completely new context, we're going to continue with digital images and consider them a source of data about the world around us.
 Your first question should be, is this a reasonable thing to do?

 ```{margin} More Than 2D Arrays
 JPEG and other image file formats are more than simple 2D arrays.
 They contain metadata, like the time and date on which the image was captured, and they often compress the actual image data so that the file takes less space to store.
 Computer scientists like to explore the tradeoffs between processing time and storage space.